Please email for further details or to order any of these items. Cheques should be made payable to the “Shropshire Ornithological Society”.

 Forewords have been contributed by Amanda Craig, Area Manager for Natural England, confirming the importance of the research for setting conservation priorities and targeting scarce resources; and by Dawn Balmer, co-ordinator of the acclaimed Bird Atlas 2007-11 for the whole of Britain and Ireland, published recently by the British Trust for Ornithology, putting the local book in its national context.

-The latest yearly volume currently published is for 2009, with 2010 due out in 2016.
-SBR is distributed free to SOS members and is available to others for a cost of £4.
+The latest yearly volume currently published is for 2011.
+Efforts are underway to bring the series up-to-date as soon as possible and 2012 and 2013 are well down the publication pipeline.
+SBR is distributed free to SOS members and is available to others at a nominal cost.
 Some older copies of Shropshire Bird Reports are also available.
 Please use the contact details given above for further information.

 Back issues of SBR (from 1955 onwards) are also available at the Historical Ornithology of Shropshire website here.